ToBeReplaced/jdbc-format/README.md

 ; ["yellow" false]
 ```

-`formatting` returns a map containing keys :sql and :formatter that correspond to the return values of their functions.
+`formatting` returns a map containing keys `:sql` and `:formatter` that correspond to the return values of their functions.
 Since formatter and sql go together in the majority of cases, this is provided as a function and is the recommended usage.
-Here as an example of using the formatting function to give you a sql-params sequence that can be passed to the `clojure.java.jdbc/query`:
+Here as an example of using `formatting` to give you a sql-params sequence that can be passed to the `clojure.java.jdbc/query`:
 ```clojure
 (let [{:keys [sql formatter]} (formatting template)] (concat [sql] (formatter {:color "orange" :citrus? true})))